 Pacific Women offers a remarkable opportunity not only to harness resources to the service of gender equality and women's empowerment, but also to inspire and galvanise a common purpose and focus for work towards women's rights as equal citizens in the Pacific.
 It offers, potentially, the added value of a big programme over a simple 'funding stream' which makes less claim to leveraging momentum beyond its grants.
 In other words, at one level the programme aims to support governments in fulfilling their gender equality commitments as in the 2012 Pacific Leaders' Gender Equality Declaration.
-At another level, the aspiration is to achieve value-added by generating momentum and inspiration around action for gender equality across the Pacific.
-These two are related, in the sense that fulfilling the 2012 gender equality commitments is likely to require the value-added dimensions of momentum and inspiration.
+At another level, the aspiration is to achieve value-added by generating momentum and inspiration around action for gender equality commitments is likely to require the value-added dimensions of momentum and inspiration.